 DUE TO THEIR HIGH RISK OF POTENTIAL TOXICITY, BITTER VARIETIES OF LUPIN ARE NOT RECOMMENDED FOR HUMAN OR ANIMAL CONSUMPTION.

 People with IBS or IBD should be aware that lupin beans are rich in a particular group of sugars called oligosaccharides, which are usually beneficial for human gut flora but may cause abdominal discomfort in those sensitive to FODMAPs.

-Lupin can also trigger allergic reactions in sensitive people, which may include hives, itching, swelling, abdominal pain,nausea, vomiting, runny nose, watery eyes.
+Being legumes related to peanuts, lupin beans can also trigger allergic reactions in sensitive people, which may include hives, itching, swelling, abdominal pain,nausea, vomiting, runny nose, watery eyes, and more.
 Severe reactions may include difficulty breathing, cough, wheezing, and low blood pressure.

-Lupin seeds are full of nutrients and are considered an excellent source of plant based protein, offering significantly higher amounts per every 100 grams than other popular legumes, such as chickpeas and beans.
+Lupin seeds are full of nutrients and are considered an excellent source of complete protein, offering significantly higher amounts per every 100 grams than other popular legumes, such as chickpeas and beans.

-Lupin beans or seeds are also abundant in dietary fiber, which promotes regular bowel movements and favors a healthy gastrointestinal flora.
+Lupin beans are also abundant in dietary fiber, which promotes regular bowel movements and favors a healthy gastrointestinal flora.